kevL/yata/ReadMe.txt

 indicated with a green field at the far left of a row) or to the end of the table if there is not a currently selected row.
-Pasting a range does not overwrite any currently selected row(s) - it rather inserts the copy-range, starting at a selected row.
+Pasting a range does not overwrite any currently selected row(s) - it rather inserts the copy-range, starting at the selected row.

 Appendix C: edit operations on rows